avimanyu786/UplayStartupMinimize/README.md

 Optional(NOT recommended for regular use).
 If you would like to test a different version which attempts to permanently close Uplay in case the launcher window is closed during loading, you can download a [pre-alpha version](https://github.com/avimanyu786/UplayStartupMinimize/releases/download/v2.0.2_pre-alpha2/USM_v2.0.2_pre-alpha2.vbs) available separately as a standalone executable.

-The software that was used to create the USM Installer is called [Inno Setup Compiler](http://www.jrsoftware.org/isinfo.php) which is also [Open Source on GitHub](https://github.com/jrsoftware/issrc).
+The software that was used to create the USM Installer is called "Inno Setup Compiler" which is also [Open Source on GitHub](https://github.com/jrsoftware/issrc).

 #### Social Media: